kvarak/dnd/docs/_Classes/cleric.md

 | 18th | Overpowering Might |

-### Bonus Proficiency
+### Bonus Skills
-At level 1, you gain proficiency with Athletics and in the use of all heavy melee weapons.
+When you choose this domain at 1st level, *Physique* is added to your class skills and you gain 2 skill points to spent on this skill.

+Additionally you gain *Medium armor*, including its prerequisites, and rank 1 with *Axe*, *Flail* and *Sword*.

 Further, you may choose to have proficiency with Strength saving throws instead of Charisma.

 ### Mighty Voice
-From 1st level, you may use the voice-amplifying effect of the cantrip *thaumaturgy* at any time, without expending an action to cast it.
+You may use the voice-amplifying effect of the cantrip *thaumaturgy* at any time, without expending an action to cast it.

 ### Channel Divinity
-At 2nd level, you gain two additional ways to use your Channel Divinity.
+Gain two additional ways to use your Channel Divinity.

 **Beast of Burden**.
-As a ***bonus action***, you may use Channel Divinity and touch a creature; for one minute, their carrying capacity increases tenfold and they can lift, push and drag objects up to ten times more than the usual weight, so long as those objects are free to move and are not part of any larger object.
+As a ***bonus action***, you may Channel Divinity and touch a creature; for one minute, their carrying capacity increases tenfold and they can lift, push and drag objects up to ten times more than the usual weight, so long as those objects are free to move and are not part of any larger object.

 **Strength to go on**.
 You can use Channel Divinity to ameliorate fatigue and reinvigorate your allies.
-As an ***action***, you present your holy symbol, and choose any number of willing creatures you can see within 30 feet.
+As an ***action***, you present your holy symbol, and choose any number of willing creatures you can see within 30 ft.
 Each chosen recipient regains a number of spent Hit Dice equal to your proficiency bonus.

 ### Channel: Burst of Strength
-Starting at 6th level, whenever you start your turn grappled or restrained, you may use your ***reaction*** and your Channel Divinity to end the effect.
+Whenever you start your turn grappled or restrained, you may use your ***reaction*** and your Channel Divinity to end the effect.
 If you were restrained by a physical device, you break it.

 Further, whenever an effect would forcibly move you some distance or knock you prone, you may use your ***reaction*** and Channel Divinity to remain still and upright; if the effect was the result of a melee attack, the attacker is instead pushed backwards the distance they attempted to push you, or knocked prone if they attempted to knock you prone.

 ### Faithful Path
-From 8th level, if you have chosen the **Path of the Crusader**, the extra damage you deal is bludgeoning.
+If you have chosen the **Path of the Crusader**, the extra damage you deal is bludgeoning.

 ### Behemoth
-Beginning at 10th level, your strength is an unbreakable defense.
+Your strength is an unbreakable defense.
 All non-magical damage is reduced by an amount equal to your proficiency bonus.

 ### Overpowering Might
-Starting at 18th level, when you hit a creature with a melee attack, you may use your ***reaction*** to attempt to shove or grapple it, regardless of its size.
+When you hit a creature with a melee attack, you may use your ***reaction*** to attempt to shove or grapple it, regardless of its size.